Red-eared slider turtles are reptiles and can carry Salmonella and other illness/disease causing pathogens.

 About This Species

 Red-eared sliders compete with native turtles for basking sites, food, and habitat and may carry diseases such as Salmonella bacteria.
 They are considered a threat to the endangered Western painted turtle because they carry several respiratory diseases harmful to turtles (COSEWIC 2016).
 Red-eared sliders prefer warm, stagnant water with lots of vegetation, like ponds and the shallow ends of lakes.
 They feed on aquatic plants and insects, crayfish, snails, tadpoles and fish, and even small frogs.
+Red-eared sliders are designated as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 Female sliders make nests and lay eggs in April-May and can lay up to four clutches of eggs per year.
 Each clutch may contain between 4-23 eggs.
 Red-eared sliders can live up to 40 years.
 During the winter, they hibernate in hollow logs or partially buried in the mud at the bottom of ponds.